-Cannot install the package?
+Cannot install or activate the package?
 Make sure that:

-- The Video Editor you have installed on your system supports the package. - You have enough free disk space to install the package.
+- The Video Editor you have installed on your system supports the package. - You used the key that was emailed to you after purchasing the package and that there are no additional characters after the key. - You have enough free disk space to install the package.